vohvelikissa/learninglangs/README.md

 # learninglangs
 My repository meant for tracking my learning

+this repo is redundant now because I use my vohvelikissa.github.io for the same thing.
+This will more than likely be archived

 # Languages (and frameworks and such) that I want to learn
 - [ ] Typescript
 - [ ] Java